 Aid Program Source of funds Who is Eligible Value How Funds Are Determined How & When to Apply Pell Grant US Government Students who demonstrate qualifying financial need and have not previously earned a bachelor's degree.
 No repayment.
-Awards up to \$6,495 per academic year according to federal formula.
+Awards up to \$6,895 per academic year according to federal formula.
 School processes financial aid application and awards funding in accordance with federal Pell grant matrix.
 File the Free Application for Federal Student Aid (FAFSA) at StudentAid.gov.
 Students seeking aid from the state or federal government must complete the FAFSA application.
 Crouse Scholarships Auxiliary, medical staff, memorial donations to Nursing Student Scholarship Fund Nursing students who have demonstrated above average academic performance.
 Award amounts vary based on Crouse Health Foundation funding and scholarship criteria.
 Award is determined based on college application, and other admissions documents.
 Awards are determined by selection committee; no application needed.
 Crouse Alumni Association Scholarships Crouse Hospital Nurses Alumni Association Nursing students who have demonstrated above average academic performance.
 Award amounts vary based on Crouse Health Foundation funding and scholarship criteria.
 Award is determined based on college application, and other admissions documents.
 Awards are determined by selection committee; no application needed.
-Federal Subsidized Direct Loans U.S. Government A full or half- time student.
+Federal Subsidized Direct Loans U.S. Government Full or half-time students.
 A FAFSA application must be filed first.
 Up to \$5,500 per year, not to exceed \$23,000 aggregate.
 Interest does not accrue during in- school deferment.
 School awards funding based on students' full eligibility.
 Students may choose to reduce or cancel loans.
 Student files FAFSA, then completes the Master Promissory Note and Entrance Counseling on StudentAid.gov.
-Federal Unsubsidized Direct Loans U.S. Government A full or half- time student.
+Federal Unsubsidized Direct Loans U.S. Government Full or half-time students.
 A FAFSA application must be filed first.
-Up to \$7,500 per year, not to exceed \$57,500 aggregate.
+Up to \$12,500 per year, not to exceed \$57,500 aggregate.
 School awards funding based on students' full eligibility.
 Students may choose to reduce or cancel loans.
 Student files FAFSA, then completes the Master Promissory Note and Entrance Counseling on StudentAid.gov.
-TAP New York State All full-time students who are legal residents of New York and US citizens.
-Family net income not over \$80,000 for dependent or married students and not over \$10,000 for single independent students.
+TAP New York State Full-time students who are legal residents of New York and US citizens.
+See HESC.ny.gov for income limits and other eligibility criteria.
 No repayment.
 Awards up to \$5,665 per academic year for maximum of four semesters.
 NYSHESC determines award based on need and amount of tuition.
-Student must file the NYS Tuition Assistance Program application and FAFSA.
+Student must file the NYS Tuition Assistance Program application and FAFSA:

-\Explanation of Chart Abbreviations: FAFSA (Free Application for Federal Student Aid), SAR (Student Aid Report), NYSHESC (New York State Higher Education Service Corp.), TAP (Tuition Assistance Program)
+^{}Explanation of Chart Abbreviations: FAFSA (Free Application for Federal Student Aid), SAR (Student Aid Report), NYSHESC (New York State Higher Education Service Corp.), TAP (Tuition Assistance Program)